 Improved knowledge of the maturation of seeds could eventually lead to improving the nutritional value of crops, Jenik said.
-The researchers will focus on what are known as the ASIL genes, which the professor said are good candidates for regulating the process of maturation in Arabidopsis.
+The researchers will focus on what are known as the ASIL genes, which the professor says are good candidates for regulating the process of maturation in Arabidopsis.

-Specifically, the grant from the National Institute of General Medical Science will allow Jenik and his research team to conduct experiments on normal seeds and seeds with genetic mutations, and then compare the development of the two seed groups.
+The grant from the National Institute of General Medical Science will allow Jenik and his research team to conduct experiments on normal seeds and seeds with genetic mutations, and then compare the development of the two seed groups.

 “We think we’re going to see differences at the seed stage and also in the seedling stage,” Jenik said.
 “Understanding how maturation is regulated will increase our understanding of developmental switches and may, one day in the future, help manipulate the nutritional content of crop seeds.”

 Jenik and his students will begin their research this summer at the University of California, Davis, where they will work with the lab of Plant Biology Professor John Harada to collect tissue samples of the seed's embryo and endosperm using laser capture micro-dissection, which uses a special type of microscope for this purpose.